samjulien/blog/_posts/2018-08-01-how-b2b-saas-teams-can-stay-up-to-date-with-identity-management.markdown

 ---
 layout: post
 title: How B2B SaaS Teams Can Stay Up To Date With Identity Management
-description: "Outsourcing IAM is an increasingly popular option for teams at all stages of growth."
+description: "Outsourcing cloud-based Identity as a Service (IDaaS) and Identity and Access Management (IAM) solutions are increasing in popularity amongst a variety of SaaS startups."
 date: 2018-08-01 12:30
 category: Growth, Security
 is_non-tech: true